Combining the visual language of comics with the interactivity of games.

 Opertoonity is currently in beta.
 If you’re willing to sign an NDA, you can evaluate the software free of charge to determine if it’s a good fit for your project—just contact me.

-Once Opertoonity leaves the beta phase (or if you release a product that uses the beta version), the licensing costs will be USD $150 per user, plus a 5% royalty on gross sales if you/your company is creating a commercial project and has more than USD $100,000 in sales per year.
+Once Opertoonity leaves the beta phase (or if you release a product that uses the beta version), the licensing costs will be USD $150 per user.
 A single license can be used for an unlimited number of projects.

-If you have any questions or feedback on the licensing options, please feel free to get in touch.
+If you have any questions or feedback on licensing, please feel free to get in touch.

 At the moment I am the sole developer on the product, which means that the code advances at an intermittent pace, though I am usually able to move quickly to fix bugs.